 “History doesn’t repeat itself, but it does rhyme”

 — Attributed to Samuel Clemens

 At Crisis Station, for example, history runs as normal until 2007, when people from the future arrived and bought up all the sub-prime mortgages.
-At Black Station, the future arrived 13 years ago, prevented the Great Depression, and sold us all bullet-proof vests.
-The Centuries Unlimited started visiting Knickerbocker Station a year ago, shortly before Emily Gallagher’s illegitimate child was stolen from her.
+At Black Station, the future arrived 13 years ago, prevented the Great Depression, and equipped the city with a cloud of bullet-proof utility fog.
+The Time Line opened up Knickerbocker Station a year ago, in what used to be 1907, shortly before the Knickerbocker Panic and the birth – and the theft – of Emily Gallagher’s illegitimate child.

 That’s where Ruth Hunter, comes in.
 She’s the daughter Emily will never have, a private investigator from Black Station, where the night air smells of utility fog and vaporized good Samaritans.
 The Chicago Outfit’s got ray guns and flying cars now, and they’ve switched their racket from running booze to smuggling people.
 They’ve got Emily’s kid, and now they’re after Emily and Ruth.

 Recovering Emily’s baby means going up against Johnnie Magician and his whole Outfit.
 Worse, it means Ruth has to go to her family for help.

 THE CENTURIES UNLIMITED is a time-travel/noir family saga about trust and flying gangsters.

 Changes in the English spoken since 1900 come from come from Words on the Move by John McWhorter and his “Lexicon Valley Podcast,” as well as http://public.oed.com/aspects-of-english/english-in-time/twentieth-century-english-an-overview/